h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 # The SRADIUS Transport profile for RADIUS

 SRADIUS is a transport profile for RADIUS.
-In addition to defining the transport, we also discuss how the encoding of some attributes is changed when transported in SRADIUS.
+In addition to defining the transport, we also discuss how the encoding of some attributes are changed when transported in SRADIUS.
 Any field or attribute not mentioned here is unchanged from RADIUS.

 ## Transport